MS Lofoten current position

 Review of MS Lofoten

-The 1964-built MS Lofoten was the oldest and smallest of all Hurtigruten vessels.
+The 1964-built MS Lofoten cruise ship was the oldest and smallest of all Hurtigruten vessels.
 The ship was last drydock refurbished in 2015.
-Like its fleetmates, Lofoten served Hurtigruten's Norwegian Coastal Voyages (NCV) program for cruise and ferry travel by passenger-cargo ships.
+Like its fleetmates, Lofoten served Hurtigruten's Norwegian Coastal Voyages (NCV) program for cruiseferry travel by cargo-passenger ships..

 History - construction and ownership

-The 400-passenger cruise ship Lofoten was launched in 1964 and was exclusively operated by Hurtigruten.
+The 400-passenger ship Lofoten was launched in 1964 and was exclusively operated by Hurtigruten.
 This special ship operated cruises around Norway's coast, sometimes also in the Svalbard Archipelago.
 In 2000 she was protected by the Norwegian Director General of Historic Monuments in order to preserve the cultural heritage of Norway.